 Here's the insight: you simply cannot make this psychological transition while you're under financial pressure.
 And that's why so many people feel like they're locked into jobs that suck.
-(Uh, it's also why people lash out in the comments of many personal finance blogs.)
-But once you're no longer in a position of financial weakness, you can start to live life on your terms--rather than on your employer's terms.
+(It's also why people lash out in the comments of many personal finance blogs.)
+But once you're no longer in a position of financial weakness, you can start to live life on your terms rather than on your employer's or anyone else's terms.

 The Two Year Buffer